 building plan panel board loading data or from comparison to similar existing

-require an existing general power customer to increase his security deposit to
+shall require an existing general power customer to provide a new security

 CES will accept any one of the following for security deposits: